Price-to-Book (P/B) Ratio by Sector (U.S. Large Cap)

-The table below displays the current and historical price-to-book (P/B) ratios by sector, based on the 500 largest U.S. companies.
+The table below displays the current and historical price-to-book (P/B) ratios by sector, based on the 500 largest public U.S. companies.
 It’s important to note that P/B ratios should not be used to compare valuations across different sectors.
 Instead, a sector’s current P/B should be assessed relative to its historical average to determine potential overvaluation or undervaluation.
 The P/B ratio is most useful for capital-intensive industries, such as banking, where tangible assets play a significant role.
 In contrast, for many technology firms, assets are primarily intangible, making book values pretty much meaningless for valuation purposes.

 Price-to-Book (P/B) Ratio by Sector (Large Cap U.S. Companies)